Pterocaulon sphacelatum: Description

 Pterocaulon sphacelatum is a small understory, perennial herb or shrub to 20-100 cm high, stiff upright stems and covered with short brownish woolly or short, matted dense hairs.
 The leaves are usually oblong to lance-shaped, pointed or nearly so, 1-4 cm long, 3-15 mm wide, green and hairy on both surfaces, somewhat wrinkled, a distinctive mid-vein, upper leaves slightly scalloped or entire, lower leaves toothed.
 The solitary flower heads are oval to globe-shaped, 0.8-2 cm long, 10-20 mm in diameter, sessile or on stalk.
 The outer bracts are spoon-shaped, inner bracts linear-lance shaped and whitish to pink and the florets pink to purple.
 Flowering occurs from July to October and the fruit is a brown spindle-shaped achene about 0.7-2 mm long, covered in about 15-20 bristles and slightly ribbed.
-The "applebush" is an aromatic plant is used in Australian Aboriginal medicine.
+The "applebush" is an aromatic plant used in Australian Aboriginal medicine.